ajohnson1/ajohnson1.github.io/bobsonly.md

 ```
 This gives another peal, [CompLib 92964](https://complib.org/composition/92964) with a maximum of 6 bobs in a run, two 5-bob sets, and two 3-bob sets and 37 single bobs.
 A 579 bob peal is [CompLib 84857](https://complib.org/composition/84857).
 [CompLib 90545](https://complib.org/composition/90545) and [CompLib 90546](https://complib.org/composition/90546) have only 7 omits after a quick six.

-See [CompLib 'Stedman Triples bobs-only peals'](https://complib.org/collection/11309) for the peals.

 ## 78 complete B-block peals

 There are some more peals based on combining all the rows of several B-blocks into larger round blocks.
 If all the sixes were separated then for these peals it would be possible to arrange them into 78 whole B-blocks with some sixes left over, so in the peal all the pieces of all 78 B-blocks are present and complete.
 This is for the convenience of classifying the peals as the choice of which pair of B-blocks with the same bells behind does not affect this statistic, neither does adding or removing 3 bobs in a Q-set [where the same 3 bells are affected by the call and the other bells are in the same position at each call].